TxDOT operates a free roadside assistance program for stranded motorists along US 183, I-35, US 290, SH 71 and MoPac.

-- Removing debris from travel lanes and shoulders
+- Removing debris from travel lanes

-- Changing at tires
+- Changing flat tires

 - Giving air to low tires

-- Adding gasoline and water
+- Providing gasoline and water

 - Performing minor vehicle repairs

-- Providing drinking water to stranded motorists
+- Providing drinking water and cell phone services to stranded motorists